Baltimore Orioles: Alternate uniforms

 In 2023, the Orioles introduced a City Connect uniform, inspired by the art and culture of Baltimore and its neighborhoods.
 The uniform is mostly black base from the jersey to pants.
 Across the chest, it features the city name "BALTIMORE" in white lettering, and on the collar and sleeves features a small batch of colors and shapes, representing the neighborhoods of Baltimore.
 The cap, which is also on a black base, features an italic white "B".
 In 2024, the City Connect uniform was worn with the home white pants for select games.

+Their second City Connect uniform, unveiled in 2026, is a cream base with dark green and orange sleeves, and paid homage to Oriole Park at Camden Yards.
+The chest featured the shortened nickname "BMORE" in dark green block letters with cream trim and orange drop shadows; atop the "R" is the Orioles' realistic bird crest prominently seen on their caps during the 1990s and 2000s.
+A sleeve patch inspired by the Eutaw Street home run plaques featured the full team along with the phrase "FROM THE STOOP TO THE YARDS" in an allusion to the city's beloved stoops on houses.
+The "410" sign below is the main area code of Maryland.
+Caps are in dark green with white panels and orange brim, and includes a stylized orange "B" as a nod to the original Baltimore Orioles.

 Uniform advertisements

 The Orioles announced its first-ever jersey sponsorship deal with T. Rowe Price on June 10, 2024.
 A circular dark blue, aqua and white sleeve patch with the investment management firm's bighorn sheep logo debuted in a home game against the Atlanta Braves the following night on June 11.